Myanmar refugee crisis

-Fleeing from violence in Myanmar’s northern Rakhine State, more than 500,000 refugees have already crossed the border to Bangladesh.
-These people are destitute – and their situation is worsening by the minute, says CARE’s Zia Choudhury, who is with our emergency team in Cox’s Bazar near the border.
+Fleeing from violence in Myanmar’s northern Rakhine State, more than 600,000 refugees have crossed the border to Bangladesh.
+These people are destitute – and they desperately need help to meet their basic needs, says CARE’s Zia Choudhury, who is with our emergency team in Cox’s Bazar near the border.
 He says:

 Families are sleeping in fields and on muddy paths.
 People are in desperate need of clean drinking water, food, medical help and a safe place to sleep.

-Working with a local NGO partner, we have started immediate relief activities, including distributing food to families in need.
-We are also supporting a health clinic assessing and treating children suffering from acute malnutrition; helping with the coordination and management of refugee camps; and developing programmes to protect and support survivors of gender-based violence.
+Working with a local NGO partner, we started immediate relief activities, including distributing food to families in need.
+We are supporting a health clinic assessing and treating children suffering from acute malnutrition; helping with the coordination and management of refugee camps; and developing programmes to protect and support survivors of gender-based violence.